pema4/safe_stack/README.md

 # Safe Stack.
 ## Homework #3. for ISP RAS course.

+**This is NOT a final version, I will add more documentation, tests and checks**

 ## How to build

 I used Ubuntu 20.04 within WSL